nspcc-dev/neofs-api/proto-docs/container.md

 the transport protocol (e.g. `grpc-timeout` header).
 If the deadline is not set, server waits 15s after submitting the transaction.

+Starting from 2.23 version, initial eACL is supported in Put request.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
   container eACL successfully set;